twomice/civicrm-website-org/README.md

 New configurations (i.e. configuration changes made via the UI etc. can/should be made on www-test.civicrm.org first before being deployed on production.

+All custom modules should be added to the sites/all/modules/custom directory.

 **Note:** you should not make UI configuration changes on test that you want to keep as it is getsover written with / synced from prod from time to time.

 #Syncing to test and local environments